Abhinavkrtiwari/HeartDisease-Detection-ML-/HeartDisease-Detection-ML-main/HeartDisease-Detection-ML-main/README.md

 Scikit-learn Documentation: Scikit-learn

-Made with ❤️ by Mohd Juned Khan
+Made with ❤️ by Abhinav Kumar Tiwari

 ### Key Features of the README:
 1. **Badges**: Add badges for live demo, license, and other relevant information.